Wood: Structure

-Wood is a heterogeneous, hygroscopic, cellular and anisotropic material.
+Wood is a heterogeneous, hygroscopic, cellular and anisotropic (or more specifically, orthotropic) material.
 It consists of cells, and the cell walls are composed of micro-fibrils of cellulose (40–50%) and hemicellulose (15–25%) impregnated with lignin (15–30%).

 In coniferous or softwood species the wood cells are mostly of one kind, tracheids, and as a result the material is much more uniform in structure than that of most hardwoods.
 There are no vessels ("pores") in coniferous wood such as one sees so prominently in oak and ash, for example.

 The structure of hardwoods is more complex.
 The water conducting capability is mostly taken care of by vessels: in some cases (oak, chestnut, ash) these are quite large and distinct, in others (buckeye, poplar, willow) too small to be seen without a hand lens.
 In discussing such woods it is customary to divide them into two large classes, ring-porous and diffuse-porous.

 In ring-porous species, such as ash, black locust, catalpa, chestnut, elm, hickory, mulberry, and oak, the larger vessels or pores (as cross sections of vessels are called) are localized in the part of the growth ring formed in spring, thus forming a region of more or less open and porous tissue.
 The rest of the ring, produced in summer, is made up of smaller vessels and a much greater proportion of wood fibers.
 These fibers are the elements which give strength and toughness to wood, while the vessels are a source of weakness.

 In diffuse-porous woods the pores are evenly sized so that the water conducting capability is scattered throughout the growth ring instead of being collected in a band or row.
 Examples of this kind of wood are alder, basswood, birch, buckeye, maple, willow, and the Populus species such as aspen, cottonwood and poplar.
 Some species, such as walnut and cherry, are on the border between the two classes, forming an intermediate group.